Drc3p0/simplified-open-source-hardware-template-for-GitHub-Pages/README.md

 The proposed structure of folders within this template is based on the ['Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association](http://www.oshwa.org/sharing-best-practices/).

-You can also learn more about open source documentation through the [GitHub Open Source Guides](https://opensource.guide/) , but it is more geared towards software than it is hardware.
+You can also learn more about open source documentation through the [GitHub Open Source Guides](https://opensource.guide/) , but it is more catered for open source software than it is hardware.

 You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding/deleting any information or extra files that you consider useful.